 Read Also: Samoyed and Cho Mix – Dog Breed Facts

 Samoyed Dog Breed – How To Keep Samoyed Busy?

 Since digging is usually due to boredom, keeping your Samyoed entertained and busy is the best way to prevent damage to your yard.

 - Play with them.
 Playing and spending more time with your Samoyed is a great way to bond with them and give them the companionship they need while also using up some of their energy so they’ll be too tired to dig up your yard.

 - Take them for long walks.
 It would help if you planned to take your Samoyed out for at least a 30-minute walk every day.
 A walk will reduce their energy level significantly while also offering mental stimulation as they get to see and explore different places outside.

 - Take them to a dog park.
 If you find that your Samoyed has way more energy than you can keep up with, taking them to a dog park is a great way to use up their energy with other dogs while also giving them a chance to socialize.
 Dog parks also tend to have more space than most people’s backyards, so they will have more room to run as much as they want.

 - Give them toys.
 You can’t expend to simply put your Samoyed outside with nothing to play with and expect them not to get bored.
-Given a choice between digging up the backyard or chewing on their favourite toy, most dogs would pick the toy.
+Given a choice between digging up the backyard or chewing on their favorite toy, most dogs would pick the toy.

 Your Samoyed would much rather spend time with you than dig up the yard, so make sure you are making time for them and bonding, even if it’s just going to a daily walk together.